Killian604/rain-collector/README.md

 - `fish-speech`: easy voice cloning
   - https://speech.fish.audio/inference/#http-api-inference
   - https://github.com/fishaudio/fish-speech
-- `MeloTTS` has decent default voices, but fish is better for fast cloning
+- `MeloTTS` has decent default voices, but fish is better for fast cloning.
+No ability to tune defaults.
 - `tacotron2` TTS isn't as strong as other competitors
 - `parler` sounds good, but bails out of the script during long blocks of text
   - https://huggingface.co/parler-tts/parler-tts-large-v1
 - `Coqui/XTTS`: Not worth pursuing since development has been discontinued.
   - It's shutting down: https://x.com/_josh_meyer_/status/1742522906041635166
+  - Note: Models are saved to ~/.local/share/tts/...
 - `StyleTTS2`: Incredibly hard to implement fast inference to prove concept
 - `GPT-SoVITS`: Extremely hacky repo.
-Not enough bonuses to use this over fish-aduio, so dropping usage.
+Not enough bonuses to use this over fish-audio, so dropping usage.
 Written in Chinese first.
+- `suno/bark`: Slow to inference.
+No voice cloning.
+Has SOME non-talking attributes like [laughter]

 - To ASR a 4.5h podcast with Whisper Large, it takes about 30 min